asmi24886/workforce/README.md

 For each sum of the rooms in the array,

-Let us assume, the optimum combination of seniors (including the default 1) and juniors are X and Y respectively.
+Let us assume, the optimum combination of seniors (including the minimum count of seniors and juniors) and juniors are X and Y respectively.

 Also, let Z be the total capacity, which is contributed by X number of seniors and Y number of juniors.